m15e/tic-tac-toe/README.md

 1. Click on the link above to play online on [repl.it](https://repl.it)
 2. Wait for the terminal on the right to complete loading
-3. Enter `bin/main.rb` to start playing.
+3. Enter `bin/main.rb` to start playing and follow the in-game instructions.

 ## How to play on your local machine